epson121/ember-markdown/README.md

-Ember JS example
+Ember JS editor
 =========

-Example of an EmberJS app from the emberjs website.
+Emberjs powered markdown editor.
+(Really simple one).

 This README was also written with this editor.
 It supports all markdown syntax like